 There are a lot of options when it comes to filing taxes as a student, and some are even free.

-QUICK ANSWER: You can file them online (preferably for free), with a tax preparation program, or by going to professional (think H&RBlock or an accountant).
+QUICK ANSWER: You can file them online (preferably for free using a service like Credit Karma Tax), with a tax preparation program, or by going to professional (think H&RBlock or an accountant).

 How to do taxes yourself – free student tax filing!

 Let’s start with our first option, preparing your taxes for free online.

 The IRS has free tax filing options online, but their online system isn’t the easiest to understand.

 Or, you can go to a myriad of other places that are more user-friendly.

 Places to prepare your taxes for free online where you’re filing taxes for students: